FriendlyCaptcha/friendly-docs/blog/2025-03-31-a-more-accessible-captcha-widget/index.md

 ![Screenshot of the accessibility report for the Friendly Captcha demo](./fc-demo-report.png)

-The positive feedback from a big green checkmark never fails.
+This time, it earned a score of 100 and a big green checkmark.
+Now, the Friendly Captcha widget is even more accessible to those who use browser assistive technologies.
 If you're looking for a user-friendly and accessible captcha solution, consider trying [Friendly Captcha](https://friendlycaptcha.com/).
 Or, if you'd like to see how your websites stacks up in terms of accessibility, try entering its URL in the [accessibility checker](https://accessibilitycheck.friendlycaptcha.com/)!